Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Within the Decision Analytics segment, revenue grew 0.1%.
 Organic constant currency revenue growth was 1.5%.
 This quarter, insurance was the fastest growing vertical and also the largest contributor of dollars to growth.
 Underlying the results are the continued resilience in our insurance business and some timing in our financial services revenue growth.

 Decision Analytics insurance revenue grew 4.1% in the quarter.
-Last year, it had around $4 million of one-time true-up revenue.
+Last year, had around $4 million of one-time true-up revenue.
 And adjusting for this, organic constant currency revenue growth was 6.5%.
 Growth was led by strong performance in underwriting solutions, claims analytics, loss qualification, and catastrophe modeling solutions also contributed to growth in the quarter.

-We've spoken about reinsurance having an impact in some areas on – in terms of growth, but we are pleased that those trends aren't worsening and that the underlying growth in our subscription solutions and cap modeling remains very good, as Mark mentioned.
+We've spoken about reinsurance having an impact in some areas in terms of growth, but we are pleased that those trends aren't worsening and that the underlying growth in our subscription solutions and cap modeling remains very good, as Mark mentioned.

 Customer retention remains very high and we are confident in our ability to continue to deliver growth.
 Energy and specialized markets category revenue declined 5.9% in the quarter.
 On an organic constant currency basis, revenue declined 2.1%.
 While continued energy end market headwinds and the British pound impacted revenue in the quarter, as expected, both of those trends have started to improve.

-The benefits will be, over time, given the multi-year subscription nature of the majority of that business.
+The benefits will be over time, given the multi-year subscription nature of the majority of that business.
 The WoodMac team continues to do a great job managing the business to outstanding relative performance.
 The category revenue growth was reduced also by a decline in environmental health and safety solutions due to lower demand following the late 2015 completion of GHS standard-related implementation.

 Financial services revenue declined 0.5% in the quarter.
 The recent acquisition of Fintellix closed on March 31 and is contributing to revenue in the second quarter.
 Strong growth in media effectiveness and good growth in core banking solutions were offset by a couple of long-term government customers and a non-core customer who concluded their contracts in the fourth quarter.
 Those combined contracts contributed about $11 million for the full year 2016.